MINIMALLY INVASIVE SPINE SURGERY

 Minimally Invasive Spine Surgery

 Minimally Invasive SurgeryMinimally Invasive Spine Surgery is a Surgery in which instead of creating a large incision, your surgeon will make one or more tiny incisions — each very small in length.
-Surgical tools for cutting, cauterizing, and suturing get inserted through tiny incisions and manipulated by the surgeon.
+Then, surgical tools for cutting, cauterizing, and suturing get inserted through tiny incisions and manipulated by the surgeon.
 While the procedure continues, the doctor is guided by real-time X-ray images of the patient’s spine.
-Surgeons use minimally invasive techniques for both simple and complex procedures such as fusions.
+Nevertheless, surgeons use minimally invasive techniques for both simple and complex procedures such as fusions.
 In comparison to conventional surgery, this technique means shorter hospital stays, a quicker recovery, less pain, and a smaller risk of infection.

 Doctors use minimally invasive Spine surgery to correct the following conditions and more:

-• Herniated discs
+Herniated discs Lumbar Stenosis

-• Some spinal deformities
+Some spinal deformities Cervical Issues

-• Spinal instability
+Spinal instability Spinal Tumors

-• Fractured vertebra
+Fractured vertebra Vertebrae (PLIF) Fractures

-• Removal of a tumor in the spine
+Removal of a tumor in the spine Minimally Invasive Posterior Lumbar Interbody Fusion

 Questions and Answers